Lsfr271/dxlib/README.md

 ### Why use dxlib?

-- Header-only: Just include `dx.h` and you’re ready to go!
 - Organized: Clean namespaces for different functionalities
 - Cross-platform support with Windows and Linux compatibility
-- Simple API designed to speed up your coding workflow
+- Simple API designed to speed up your terminal-only projects!

 ---